mustardamus/generator-grail/app/templates/README.md

     gulp test-watch

-### Generate a new Module
+### Generate a new Component

-You can generate the parts of a Module (Script, Template, Style, Test) with this
+You can generate the parts of a Component (Script, Template, Style, Test) with this command:
-command:

     yo grail:create